 The valuation process takes park revenues, adjusts for vacancy, subtracts operating expenses and get Net Operating Income (NOI).

 Then, ALL the values above adjust these numbers in different ways and with different assumptions and arrive at different NOIs.

 Whatever NOI they end up with, they then use a capitalization rate (cap rate) to determine the value.

 The cap rate is pulled out of someone’s ear based upon what they think a comparable park would sell for (or to put it another way, what they think the risk is on the investment.).

 Example: If the NOI is $100,000 and the cap rate of this quality of park in this location with this amenities is 10%, the appraiser is basically saying that an investment of this qualify should earn a 10% rate of return.
 Thus, if you’re getting earnings of $100,000, a 10% cap rate means the park is worth $1,000,000 ($100,000 DIVIDED BY 10%).

-Note that the higher the quality of the park, the lower the risk, and, thus, the lower the amount an investor would expect to earn and, finally, the lower the cap rate.
+Note that the higher the quality of the park, the lower the risk.
+Thus the more stable the amount an investor would expect to earn and the lower the cap rate.

-Sometimes investors will buy a park using a low cap rate (high value) because the buyer knows he can increase rents and lower maintenance costs in the future.
+Sometimes investors will buy a park using a low cap rate (high value) because the buyer knows he can probably bust rent control, increase rents and lower maintenance costs in the future.
 (The “Sam Zell/Equity Lifestyles” method)